 If you are planning a trip to Seattle, you might find your plans interrupted by unexpected rainfall- but don’t worry, Seattle knows just how to make the most of rainy days and in this post we’ll review some of the best ways to ENJOY what rain brings to the city.

-It’s important to remember that in Seattle, unless it’s a rare total downpour, we pretty much just continue with life as normal!
-Rain in Seattle tends to be a gentle rain with small raindrops, making it pretty comfortable to carry on with normal activities with no special equipment other than a good pair of shoes and a light raincoat.
+It’s important to remember that when it rains in Seattle, we just continue with life as normal!
+Rain in Seattle tends to be a gentle rain with small raindrops- rather than pounding rain- making it pretty easy to carry on with normal activities with no special equipment other than a good pair of shoes and a light raincoat.

 The following activities are some of my favorite Rainy Day Seattle adventures, many of which are actually better enjoyed on rainy days than when the sun is out.

 While you might not think of going to the park in the rain, and Seattle rain tends to be more mist than downpour.
 With a decent raincoat, you can still explore without getting too wet.
 In fact, the Arboretum and various wooded parks are actually very enhanced in their beauty on a rainy day.

 Walk the trails at the Arboretum and attached gardens to enjoy this rain enhanced space (almost) all to yourself.
 Seward Park trails lead through the old mossy trees. with good cover overhead- allowing you to explore a moss-covered world that comes alive in the rain.